Astrochimp/github-user-viewer/OVERVIEW.md

 ### Modular approach

 The project is split out into smaller components.
 Each component is responsible for showing very specific info based on the userId.
-Followers, Orgs and Repos a split into their own components to make test easier and managing each section easier.
+Followers, Orgs and Repos a split into their own components to make testing easier and managing each section easier.

 ### Tailwind